-- 1. Upon request, DOF may reinstate a lapsed SCRIE where it can be shown that the tenant was income-eligible at all times for SCRIE benefits and there is good cause to reinstate the benefits.
-As of the time of this writing, the DOF has indicated that cases where the failure to certify was allegedly caused by the tenant's disability will be reviewed by NYC's EEO office. - 2.
+- 1. Upon request, DOF may reinstate a lapsed SCRIE where it can be shown that the tenant was income-eligible at all times for SCRIE benefits and there is good cause to reinstate the benefits. - 2.
 Where the tenant was not eligible at all relevant times, it is unlikely that the SCRIE will be reinstated, although the tenant may have certain defenses to a landlord's nonpayment eviction proceeding in Housing Court.
 However, the landlord can bring a separate lawsuit, outside of Housing Court, seeking the unpaid rent monies representing the difference between the full legal rent and the amount paid by the tenant.